 Implementing the Plan will involve Fáilte Ireland helping to facilitate, promote, support and coordinate stakeholders (including local authorities, other government agencies, tourism operators, communities and visitors) in their activities in a way that is consistent with existing and emerging plans that have been subject to environmental assessment.
 The Plan does not provide consent, establish a framework for granting consent or contribute towards a framework for granting consent.
-The Plan is situated alongside a hierarchy of statutory documents setting out public policy for, among other things, land use development, tourism, infrastructure, sustainable development, environmental protection and environmental management.
+The Plan does not provide consent, establish a framework for granting consent or contribute towards a framework for granting consent.
+The Plan does not provide consent, establish a framework for granting consent or contribute towards a framework for granting consent.
+The Plan is situated alongside a hierarchy of statutory documents setting out public policy for, among other things, land use development, tourism, infrastructure, sustainable development, environmental management.
 These other existing policies, plans etc. have been subject to their own environmental assessment processes, as relevant, and form the decision-making and consent-granting framework.